IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 - **GlobalId**: a unique ID for the element useful for computer geeks
 - **Name**: a short name, code, number, or label to identify the object for a human.
-Basically, if you had to annotate the object on a drawing or a schedule, this is what you should see.
+If you had to annotate the object on a drawing or a schedule, the **Name** is what you should see.
 For example, a pump **Name** might be ``P-10-A``.
 - **Description**: typically the longer form of the name, written to be descriptive and readable for humans.
 For example a pump **Description** might be ``Water Suction Pump``.
 - **Tag**: this is an ID that may link it back to another BIM application.
-For example if the IFC model was produced using Revit or ArchiCAD.
+For example if the IFC model was produced using Revit or ArchiCAD, it might hold the Revit or ArchiCAD element ID.
-- **Predefined Type**: basically a further level of classification to be read in conjunction with the IFC class.
+- **Predefined Type**: A further level of classification to be read in conjunction with the IFC class.

 .. warning::